-There are two views on peasant movements: one, that these movements originated only after independence and tare purely social and cultural in nature; two, these movements existed long before independence and were against colonial rulers as well as zamindars and money-lenders.
+There are two views on peasant movements: one, that these movements originated only after independence and are purely social and cultural in nature; two, these movements existed long before independence and were against colonial rulers as well as zamindars and money-lenders.

 Read here about the complete list of Peasant Movements in India which is important for IBPS Bank Exams, RRB Railway Exams, UPSC, SSC.
 TSPSC, APSPSC and all Competitive Exams.
 Readers can also download the PDF from the link given below.

 The Champaran Satyagraha (1917)